leontoeides/google_maps/README.md

 * 0.4.3: 2020-02-09: [Happy 15th birthday to Google
 Maps](https://www.blog.google/products/maps/maps-15th-birthday/)!

-* 0.4.3: 2020-02-09: Ensured request rate limiting was applied to all API calls.
+* 0.4.3: 2020-02-09: Ensured request rate limiting was applied to all API requests.

 * 0.4.2: 2020-02-06: Unix timestamps received from the Google Maps Platform are now automatically deserialized into `time::PrimitiveDateTime` structs for